Darvid-223/ernesto/README.md

 - **Reserve Page (`form.html`)**: Contains a reservation form allowing visitors to book a table at our restaurant.
 ![Am I Responsive image](assets/images/formimage.png)

+## Features

+### Navigation Bar

+-Description: The navigation bar is intuitively designed, providing users with easy access to all website sections: Home, Menu, and Reserve.

+-Value: Enhances user experience by allowing seamless navigation throughout the site, making it straightforward for visitors to explore the restaurant's offerings and make reservations.

+### Home Page

+- Description: The Home page offers a warm introduction to Restaurant Ernesto, featuring a captivating hero image, a brief about us section, and highlighted review from a critic.

+- Value: Sets the tone for the restaurant's ambiance and quality, inviting users to explore more about the restaurant and encouraging them to visit or make a booking.

+### Menu Page

+- Description: This page displays the restaurant's menu, categorically divided into starters, main courses, drinks, and desserts, with each item presented appealingly.

+- Value: Gives potential visitors a comprehensive look at the culinary delights Restaurant Ernesto offers, aiding in decision-making and enhancing the anticipation of their visit.

+### Reserve Page

+- Description: Features an easy-to-use reservation form where users can specify their visit's date, time, and any special requests.

+- Value: Streamlines the reservation process, making it convenient for users to book a table at their preferred time, ensuring a smooth dining experience.

+### Responsive Design

+- Description: The website is designed to be fully responsive, adapting its layout to fit the screen size of various devices, from desktops to smartphones.

+- Value: Ensures that the website is accessible and functional across all devices, enhancing the user experience for every visitor, regardless of how they access the site.

+### Social Media Links

+- Description: Social media icons linked to the restaurant's profiles are prominently displayed in the footer, allowing users to follow Restaurant Ernesto on their preferred platforms.

+- Value: Enables the restaurant to connect with its audience on a more personal level, providing updates, promotions, and a channel for engagement outside the website.

+### Accessibility Features

+- Description: The website incorporates accessibility features, including semantic HTML elements and alt text for images, ensuring that it is navigable and usable for visitors with disabilities.

+- Value: Demonstrates the restaurant's commitment to inclusivity, making sure all potential guests can access the website information and services.

 ##  Testing